-In the near term, the Company's management expects operating and capital costs to continue to exceed funds generated from operations, due principally to the Company's fixed manufacturing costs relative to current production volumes and the ongoing need to commercialize the Female Condom around the world.
-It is estimated that the Company's cash burn rate, with revenues, is approximately \$0.1 million per quarter.
+In the near term, the Company's management expects from time to time operating and capital costs may exceed funds generated from operations, due principally to the Company's fixed manufacturing costs relative to current production volumes and the ongoing need to commercialize the Female Condom around the world.
+For the first six months of fiscal year 2003 the Company's had a positive cash flow from operations.